 - Regenerative braking – (1) Rheostatic braking (2) DC Injection braking

-After switching off the AC supply, the motor keeps on rotating for a definite period of time before attaining the standstill position.
-However, In case of an emergency and for some of the applications where coasting time is not acceptable, the motor has to be stopped immediately to a standstill position.
+After switching off the AC supply, the motor keeps rotating for a definite period before attaining the standstill position.
+However, In case of an emergency and for some applications where coasting time is unacceptable, the motor must be stopped immediately to a standstill position.
 The DC injection, Rheostatic, regenerative, and plugging braking are the methods of braking used to bring the motor to stop immediately.